Public records in Washington D.C. are readily accessible once you know what information is available and where to look.

 Those wanting to apply for a concealed carry pistol need to complete and turn in an application along with a fingerprinting notification worksheet to the MPDC.
 Gun license renewals can be completed through the MPD e-Commerce Portal.

-Court Records: Washington D.C.
+Court Records of Washington D.C.

 Washington D.C. court records usually contain the names of the plaintiff and defendant involved in a certain trial, docket information, and any court convictions.
 Some records are accessible by anyone.